Seven great experiences in the Brazilian Amazon Jungle now

-The tour is done in off-the-beaten-track trails through the enormous preserved area of the hotel, and is accompanied by Juma Amazon Lodge’s guide who talks about survival in the forest and the Amazon’s wild life, showing plants that are edible and have medicinal purposes.
-See Amazon skyes during the tour.
+The tour is done in off-the-beaten-track trails through the enormous preserved area of the hotel and is accompanied by Juma Amazon Lodge’s guide who talks about survival in the forest and the Amazon’s wildlife, showing plants that are edible and have medicinal purposes.
+See Amazon skies during the tour.

 Picnic in the forest

-After walking through the many trails, a lunch is served Amazon-style.
-The food is roasted on woodenspits over red coals.
+After walking through the many trails, lunch is served Amazon-style.
+The food is roasted on wooden spits over red coals.
 Fish like Tambaqui and Pirarucu

 Caboclos, as some rural area dwellers are locally called, are people with simple habits and usually from indigenous descent.
 Visiting